jbabinec1/To-Do-List-/README.md

 # To-Do-List-
 A simple JavaScript app that allows users to maintain a list of tasks.

-Live version uploaded to Codepen.io as well: http://codepen.io/BabinecJ/pen/RVwGXE
+Live version uploaded to Codepen.io as well: https://codepen.io/BabinecJ/pen/XRbwog

+Version 2 of checklist added to this folder.
+This version with jQuery.
+Some more features like check all tasks and then delete added.
+Also added in priority levels based off 3 colors.

   --------Functionality Checklist-------